 Since then he’s been having a great time growing hops, crafting new draughts and satisfying the ever-increasing thirst for his quenching brews.

-Tempt your taste buds with the following, only at Luke’s Kitchen, right on the beach at Kuaotunu, and Rising Can festival each year: Riwakasaurus Rex - Session IPA, The Other Woman – Irish Red Ale, Rye-No Chaser – Rye Pale Ale, Sweet As – German Wheat Beer and more….
+Tempt your taste buds with the following, only at Luke’s Kitchen, right on the beach at Kuaotunu, and Rising Can festival each year: Riwakasaurus Rex - Session IPA, Salty Sea Dog - White IPA, Sweet As – German Wheat Beer, seasonal faves such as The Other Woman - Irish Red, and feisty summery non-alcoholic ginger beer, The Local Ginger.
+And there's more….

 They all go well with the pizzas from the wood-fired oven, live summer music and laid back ambience at Luke’s Kitchen.